An improved example for an autoconvolution inequality: Abstract

 \section{Abstract}

 We give a nonnegative step function with 575 equally spaced intervals such that

-This improves upon a recent result of Deepmind's AlphaEvolve who found a nonnegative step function with 50 equally space intervals for which the left hand side is $\geq 0.8962$.
-Our function was found using gradient based methods rather than using large language models.
+This improves upon a recent result of Deepmind's AlphaEvolve, which found a nonnegative step function with 50 equally space intervals for which the left hand side is $\geq 0.8962$.
+Our function was found using simulated annealing and gradient based methods rather than using large language models.